hullm/Covid-Screening/README.md

 * **username**: This will probably be root, but if you created another account enter the username here.
 * **password**: The password for the SQL account being used.
 * **dbname**: The name of the database that will be created for this site.
+* **purgeafter** : The number of days that data will remain in the database.
+Anything older than that will be purged automatically.
 * **DC**: The FQDN or IP address of a domain controller in your environment.
 * **netbios**: The NETBIOS name of your domain.
 * **rootDN**: The RootDN of your domain.